Yusuf Ali Chowdhury: Death and legacy

-Chowdhury went to Karachi, West Pakistan on the orders of Nurul Amin on 18 November 1971.
-He died on 26 November.
 His son, Chowdhury Kamal Ibne Yusuf, served as the Minister of Food and Disaster Management in the Bangladesh Nationalist Party government.
 Another son, Chowdhury Akmal Ibne Yusuf, served as a Jatiya Sangsad member representing the Faridpur-4 constituency during 2001–2006 BNP government of Khaleda Zia.

-Chowdhury's opposition to the break-up of Pakistan cost him popularity.
 According to an article in the Bangladeshi newspaper, The Daily Star, the following is said about Chowdhury:

 If any politician of this country is to be remembered for uncommon qualities of head and heart and for nearly half a century of dedicated and selfless public service, the name of Yusuf Ali Chowdhury comes to the fore.
 He knew from his own commitment to the cause of the Bengali language and the issue of political, economic and social justice for the Bengali people that liberation was imminent and it would need all the wisdom and efforts of the people and the political leaders to reconstruct the shattered land and take it on to the path of progress and prosperity.
 The post-liberation Bangladesh surely needed the services of an extraordinarily wise, selfless and incorruptible politician like Mohan Mia.